Jeongyeon-Choi/jeongyeon-choi.github.io/_projects/5_project.md

 ## Overview

-This project investigates the information behavior of baseball fans through the lens of **Serious Leisure Theory** (Stebbins, 1982).
+This project investigates the **information behavior of baseball enthusiasts** through the lens of **Serious Leisure Theory** (Stebbins, 1982).
 Focusing on baseball fandom as a serious leisure activity, the study explores how different levels of leisure engagement shape information activities.
 The project connects leisure studies with information behavior research by showing how fandom can become an information-rich activity.
 The project was designed as an opportunity to practice applying as many statistical methods learned in class as possible to a personally interesting research topic.

 ---